arvigeus/AZ-204/Learning Path/Service Bus.md

 ## Service Bus tiers

-Service Bus offers a standard and premium tier.
+Service Bus offers basic, standard, and premium tiers.
 The _premium_ tier of Service Bus Messaging addresses common customer requests around scale, performance, and availability for mission-critical applications.
 The premium tier is recommended for production scenarios.
 Although the feature sets are nearly identical, these two tiers of Service Bus Messaging are designed to serve different use cases.
+For more information on the available tiers, visit [Service Bus pricing](https://azure.microsoft.com/pricing/details/service-bus/).

-Some high-level differences are highlighted in the following table.
+Some high-level differences between the premium and standard tiers are highlighted in the following table.

 | Premium                               | Standard                       |
 | ------------------------------------- | ------------------------------ |